 - 2002: Two different winners, the category matched 3/5.
 The two winners weren’t nominated on either category.

 - 2001: Gosford Park won both and the category matched 3/5.

 - 2000: Almost Famous won the Oscar and You Can Count on Me won the WGA, and the category matched 4/5.

 So, okay, the WGA, when the winner is eligible, does match up a lot of the time.

-Here are all the times the Best Picture winner hasn’t won Best Screenplay:
+Oh, and before we get into who won what, one last thing to chew on — here are all the times the Best Picture winner hasn’t won Best Screenplay:

 - 2011, The Artist loses to Midnight in Paris.

 - 2004, Million Dollar Baby loses to Sideways.

 - 2002, Chicago loses to The Pianist.